-We consider application workflows whose task graph is a linear chain $T_1 \to T_2 \cdots \to T_n$ .
-Here n is the number of tasks, and each task $T_i$ is weighted by its computational cost $w_i$ .
+We consider application workflows whose task graph is a linear chain $T_1 \rightarrow T_2 \cdots \rightarrow T_n$.
+Here n is the number of tasks, and each task T_i is weighted by its computational cost w_i .
 We target a platform with p identical processors.
 Each task is a parallel task that is executed on the whole platform.
 A fundamental characteristic of the application model is that it allows to view the platform as a single (albeit very powerful) macro-processor, thereby providing a tractable abstraction of the problem.